 My parents figured out that I left my Smokey the Bear at the last sight-seeing stop.
 Moma and Daddy knew I would not sleep that night without my Smokey!
 Daddy turned the car around and drove back 30 miles to where I left Smokey.
 Here is a picture of me and my Smokey the Bear.

-After thirty or more years of adulthood, I discovered that Smokey had been stored in a large box which was wet from a recent flood in our garage.
+After thirty or more years of adulthood, I discovered that Smokey had been stored in a large box which had become wet from a recent flood in our garage.
 It was too late for him.
 He was already mildewed and smelly.
 So I sadly had to throw out probably one of the last vestiges of my childhood besides my memories and pictures.

 A New Old Smokey